 At PANA, our team consists of experienced, compassionate pediatricians and friendly nurturing staff members.
 We take pride in giving our young patients personalized pediatric care.
 All of our pediatricians are highly educated, Board Certified, professionals who have undergone specialized academic and clinical training in pediatrics.
 We maintain a high level of expertise through continuing education in order to provide the most up-to-date care for our young patients.
 At PANA, we believe in a team approach to your child’s health and well-being, so all of our doctors collaborate with parents to provide the highest level of care.

 Lori Desoutter, MD, FAAP

 Dr. Desoutter has been practicing pediatrics in Atlanta since 1995.
 She moved from her hometown in upstate New York to attend Emory University for college where she graduated with High Honors in Biology as well as a Phi Beta Kappa distinction.
 She then successfully completed Emory Medical School in 1992 and the Emory Pediatrics Residency Program.
 After working in a primary care group for one year, Dr. Desoutter found her home at Pediatric Associates of North Atlanta.

 Sheri Zager, MD, FAAP

-Dr. Zager received her undergraduate degree at Emory University in 1993, and her medical degree at Temple University Medical School in 1997.
-She then returned to Emory for her pediatric residency training.
+Dr. Zager has been a pediatrician at Pediatric Associates of North Atlanta in Peachtree Corners for 22 years.
+She received her undergraduate degree at Emory University, her medical degree at Temple University Medical School, and then returned to Emory for her pediatric residency training.
 During her training she was selected by her peers as a Chief Resident.
-After completing her residency she was selected by the Emory faculty to serve as an Assistant Program Director for the Pediatric Residency Training Program.
-She joined Pediatric Associates of North Atlanta in 2001.
-"Dr. Z.", as her patients like to call her, was named one of Atlanta's Top Doctors in 2016, 2017, 2018, 2019, 2020, and 2021.
+After completing her residency she served as the Assistant Program Director for the Emory Pediatric Residency Training Program.
+"Dr. Z.", as her patients and staff affectionately refer to her, was named one of Atlanta's Top Doctors for the past 8 years.